tugberkgoc/foundation-notes/05 JavaScript.md

 2. Use this to create a second **constructor function** class called `OldPickup` that includes `payload` and `seats` fields and use this to create two pickup objects.
 3. Now use the same information to create a class called `NewVehicle` and extend this to create a class called `NewPickup` and use this to create two or more pickup objects.
 4. Add a static member to capture the total value of all the pickup sales and print this to the terminal.

-Show how objects can be turned into strings and saved. text data loaded and converted into a JavaScript object.

-### 5.1.1 Test Your Understanding

-### 5.2 RESTful APIs

-Show how data can be retrieved from an API in JSON format.

-//TODO: use the OMDB API in this section

-OMDB key: 220d2590

-First task is for students to get an OMDB API key and paste it into the provided script.